Juncker says EU to challenge Germany's road toll law

 Dobrindt argued that the new motorway toll will generate some 500 million euros for the state each year, which would be invested in transport infrastructure.

 German President Joachim Gauck has not yet signed the law, which is normally a formality, according to a report on Monday in Bild newspaper.
-The daily said he has spent three weeks studying whether the law conforms with Germany’s constitution.
+The daily said that he has spent three weeks studying whether the law conforms with Germany’s constitution.
+(Writing by Erik Kirschbaum; editing by John Stonestreet)